 The flag of South Korea is a symbolic representation of peace, creation, unification, eternity, and light.
-It is also known as the Taegeukgi, and it’s a symbol of pride for the Korean people.
+It is also known as the Taegeukgi, and it’s a symbol of pride for the South Korean people.

 So, you might wonder why you would want to know about the country’s flag.
-That’s because the Korean flag has a fascinating history.
+That’s because the South Korean flag has a fascinating history.

-History of the Korean Flag
+History of the South Korean Flag

 Read more: 5 Grand Palaces of Seoul

 The issue once again came up in 1882 when the Joseon delegate presented a flag that was similar to the Japanese national flag.
 This flag was presented to the Chinese official and Ma Jianzhong, a renowned scholar.
-Ma disagreed with the proposal of using the Qing Dynasty’s flag as the Korean flag.
+Ma disagreed with the proposal of using the Qing Dynasty’s flag as the South Korean flag.
 He suggested a flag with a white background and a half-red/black circle in the center with eight black bars around it.

-In August 1882, this flag with traditional symbols was adopted, and since then, it has remained as the basic pattern of the flag.
+In August 1882, this flag with traditional symbols was adopted, and since then, it has remained the basic pattern of the flag.
 It was designed during the reign of King Gojong by the Korean ambassador to Japan.

 Under the Japanese occupation, the flag was outlawed for 36 years!
 It was revived back in 1948 under the US occupation and declared official by the government in 1949.